momentum-mod/docs/_posts/commands/2020-05-01-mom_saveloc_current.md

 safeguard: mom_run_safeguard_saveloc_tele
 ---

 Teleports the player to their current saved location.
-If player holds down the key it will load the saveloc and freeze the player in place, releasing the key will unfreeze the player.
+Binding +mom_saveloc_current and holding the set key down, freezes the player and loads the saveloc.
+Upon releasing the set key (-mom_saveloc_current) will unfreeze the player.